japn3et/serverless-microservice/README.md

 <br><br>
 It is showing 2 items here because i ran it twice
 <br><br>
-No we have made a serverless API using API Gateway , Lambda and DynamoDB
+No we have made a serverless microservice using API Gateway , Lambda and DynamoDB
 <br><br>
 **Cleanup**
 <br><br>